 Barbara Felix - Artist

 Dance is often a subject I use in my work.
-I was in an accident in 1982 that nearly left me paralyzed and damaged my feet.
-I began appropriating the bodies of professional dancers to live vicariously as one.
-Since 2018, I have begun using dance as a way for me to create scenarios to explore many issues around racial equity and identity, and to celebrate people and my dual cultures.
-What I strive for as the “people person” that I am, is for my work to connect the viewer to shared experiences and our common humanity.
-I also want to provide a lens to others on some of the complicated issues that BIPOC people deal with from my perspective, and create opportunities for understanding, compassion and respect that go beyond tolerance.
+In 1982, just as I discovered a personal passion for contemporary dance, I was in a devastating car accident that nearly left me paralyzed.
+Decades later, inspired by dance television shows, I began using dance as a way for me to create scenarios to explore many issues around racial equity and identity, and to celebrate my dual cultures.
+I began by utilizing the bodies of professional dancers and inserting my face onto them to live vicariously as a professional dancer myself through my work.
+I strive for my work to connect the viewer to shared experiences and our common humanity.